 The first thing you should know about me is that I'm blessed and proud to be a member of the Church of Jesus Christ of Latter-day Saints ("Mormonism") and you can read my testimony here.
 I'm what some would call a "Liahona Mormon" (as opposed to an "Iron Rod Mormon") - I accept all the doctrines and principles of the Church and sustain all the General Authorities as God's chosen servants, but I'm also acutely aware of the imperfections that attend to any organization, however divine, and I have little patience with aspects of the culture that I deem ridiculous.
-I believe in an approach to our history that is faith-promoting but freely acknowledges controversial or awkward things when they're relevant.
-I'm also open-minded to the truths that are found outside the Church, in the fields of science and even in other religions.
+I believe in an approach to our history that is faith-promoting but freely and fearlessly acknowledges controversial or awkward things without fear.
+I'm also open to the truths that are found outside the Church, in the fields of science and even in other religions.
 I try to embrace that which is good and true and reject that which is unnecessary and even harmful.

-I'm a fiscal conservative and social moderate.
-I don't hate the poor; I just think there are better ways of helping them than having dozens of bankrupt government bureaucracies to support them indefinitely with other people's money whether they need it or not.
-That doesn't help most of them at all - it just traps them in poverty for generation after generation and motivates many people to be lazy since that's the easiest way to succeed.
-We need a safety net, but what we have is a flipping hammock.
-Other methods which actually work would include, for instance, my church's Perpetual Education Fund which helps people all over the world improve their lives without forcibly redistributing wealth or giving handouts.
+I'm a libertarian-ish fiscal conservative and social moderate.
+I believe there are usually better ways of helping the poor than having dozens of bankrupt government bureaucracies to support them indefinitely with other people's money whether they need it or not.
+That doesn't help most of them - it just traps them in poverty for generation after generation and motivates many people to be lazy since that's the easiest way to succeed.
+We need a safety net, not a hammock.
+Other methods which actually work would include, for instance, the Church's Perpetual Education Fund which helps people all over the world improve their lives without forcibly redistributing wealth or giving handouts.
 Incidentally, according to the book Who Really Cares by Arthur C. Brooks, greedy conservatives donate thirty percent more to charity than compassionate liberals, even though liberals make an average of six percent more.
 Oops.